Page Start

 (大建中湯)

-Suehiro T, Matsumata T, Shikada Y, et al. The effect of the herbal medicines Dai-kenchu-to and Keishi-bukuryo-gan on bowel movement after colorectal surgery.
+Suehiro T, Matsumata T, Shikada Y,et al. The effect of the herbal medicines dai-kenchu-to and keishi-bukuryo-gan on bowel movement after colorectal surgery.
 Hepato-Gastroenterology 2005; 52: 97-100.
 1) C

 Page Top